Video Game Design and Development

 VFX Artist Job Responsibilities

 The fantastical images you see in your favorite TV shows and movies are the bread and butter of visual effects artists.
-They are tasked with creating special effects using state of the art software.
+They are tasked with creating special effects using state-of-the-art software.

 Every monster, fairy, ogre, space battle, and more are the works of visual effects artists.
 They use their software to create 3D motion graphics, particle effects, lighting, animation, and more.